 Before you start your holiday to Greece with dog or cat or some else pet, it is necessary to prepare.

-First of all your pet needs to be vaccinated, chipped.
-Of course, it is necessary to have a health card and passport that will require seals that prove that vaccination and chipping have been done.
+First of all, your pet must be vaccinated, chipped.
+Of course, it is necessary to have a health booklet and a passport in which stamps will be needed that prove that the vaccination and chipping have been done.
 You can get all this in any private veterinary clinic.

-If you are travelling from country that is not member of European Union, you need confirmation from vet at least 10 days before holiday that pet is in good health, and vaccine against rabies should not be older than a year and should not be fresher than a month.
-Certificates for these two items have never been asked at the border.
+If you are traveling from a non-EU country, which is the case with Serbia, you need a veterinarian’s confirmation no later than 10 days before the trip that the pet is in good health, and the rabies vaccine should not be older than a year and should not be to be fresher than a month.

 It is interested that in Greece, they include cats, dogs and polecat as pets, but not birds, so they are not allowed to enter Greece.